-From January 2017, we are introducing a new policy regarding PE Kit.
+In January 2017, we introduced a new policy regarding PE Kit.
 Children will come to school wearing their PE Kit on their PE days (including swimming days).
 We are doing this because:

 - it will raise the profile of PE in school to put more clearly in children's minds the importance of sport in leading active, healthy lives;